holdennguyen/aws-assume-role/memory-bank/project-context.md

 - Integration tests must set both variables for cross-platform compatibility

 **Automation-Driven Release Workflow**:
-- The release process is initiated with `./scripts/release.sh prepare <version>`.
+- The release process is initiated with `./dev-cli.sh release prepare <version>`.
 - The subsequent steps are governed by the **Safe Release Process** documented in `DEVELOPER_WORKFLOW.md`.
 - This process requires a successful CI run on the `develop` branch before a release tag can be created and pushed.